dan-tierney/Azure-Track/README.md

 Write 3–5 bullet points on what you learned or clarified this week.
 - What surprised you?
 - What felt confusing at first?
-- What command, tool, or concept was most useful?
+- What command, tool, or concept was most useful?-->